dcrypt11/etcmc-node-info/README.md

 # Etcmc Node Info
 Extract info from running ETCMC node and exports it in a web accessible json.
-It contains transactions count, balance, cpu and ram usage
+It contains transactions count, balance, cpu and ram usage.<br>
+The script extracts the information using OCR (Optical Character Recognition), so the ETCMC Geth needs to be opened in the foreground

 ## Before using
 - Install [python](https://www.python.org/downloads/) on your device